Erwin William Abbey

 About 1888 or 1889 the William Abbey family removed to Dodgeville, Iowa Co., WI.

-Edna E. Hyde was born February 8, 1889, in Neosho Falls Twp., Woodson Co., KS
+Edna E. Hyde was born February 8, 1889, in Neosho Falls Twp., Woodson Co., KS.

 The 1895 Kansas State Census taken on March 1, 1895, shows W. J. Hyde (age 31) born in New York is living in Cheyenne Twp., Woodson Co., KS.
 Living with him are: F. E. Hyde (age 35) born in Indiana; Grover Hyde (age 10) born in Kansas; Etna Hyde (age 8) born in Kansas; and Homer Hyde (age 5) born in Kansas.

-Between 1898 or 1899 the William J. Hyde family removed to Baldwin, Palmyra Twp., Douglas Co., KS.
+About 1898 or 1899, the William J. Hyde family removed to Baldwin, Palmyra Twp., Douglas Co., KS.

 The 1905 Wisconsin State Census taken on June 1, 1905, shows Wm.
 Abby (age 53) born in Canada to England and Canadian-born parents is a Farmer Owning his own home with a mortgage and living in the City of Dodgeville, Iowa Co., WI.
 Living with him is his wife, Ida E. Abby (age 47) born in Wisconsin to Pennsylvania and Indiana-born parents.
 Also living there are his five unmarried children, all born in Wisconsin to Pennsylvania and Indiana-born parents: Wm.
 A. Abby (age 29) a Traveling Salesman; Emma J. Abby (age 21) a Housekeeper; Chas.
 T. Abby (age 19); Edna B. Abby (age 10); and Glen A. Abby (age 7).